-Mr. Bollinger is a Senior Vice President with Booz & Company, the consulting company formerly known as Booz Allen Hamilton.
-He has 28 years of experience with Booz & Company and is based in McLean, Virginia.
-He has also worked from Booz & Company offices in New York and Sydney.
-Mr. Bollinger works with senior leadership teams on business strategy, technology strategy, and organizational effectiveness.
-Mr. Bollinger's clients have included most of the world's leading aerospace and defense companies as well as major technology, industrial and service companies across the U.S., Europe and Asia/Pacific.
-His government clients have included the U.S. Air Force Research Laboratory, U.S. Department of the Navy, Royal Australian Navy, U.S. Defense Science Board, NASA, FAA and clients in the intelligence community.
-Mr. Bollinger serves on the global Board of Directors of Booz & Company and has served on the firm's Executive Committee.
-Prior to the split of Booz & Company and Booz Allen Hamilton, he served on the Board of Directors of Booz Allen Hamilton and was a member of the senior leadership team of Booz Allen's U.S. government business.
+Mr. Bollinger recently retired as a Senior Partner after a 30-year career with Booz & Company and Booz Allen Hamilton, based in the DC area, New York and Sydney.
+Today he serves as a director on corporate and non-profit boards and engages with various research institutes around topics in the aerospace and defense industry.
+During his consulting career he supported senior leadership teams on business strategy, technology strategy and organizational effectiveness.
+Mr. Bollinger's clients included most of the world's leading aerospace and defense companies as well as major technology, industrial and service companies across the U.S., Europe and Asia/Pacific.
+His government clients included the U.S. Air Force Research Laboratory, U.S. Department of the Navy, Royal Australian Navy, U.S. Defense Science Board, NASA, FAA and clients in the intelligence community.
+He served on the Board of Directors of both Booz & Company and Booz Allen Hamilton and played a central role in the strategic development of those companies.
 Mr. Bollinger earned an MBA from the Wharton School of the University of Pennsylvania and a BSFS from Georgetown University's School of Foreign Service.
-He serves as a Director on the board of the U.S. Naval Historical Foundation and is also a major supporter of the U.S. Naval Institute.
-Mr. Bollinger also served as a Director of Altobridge, Ltd., and MicroSun Technologies LLC.
-Mr. Bollinger is a certificated Commercial / IFR pilot in the U.S. and Australia and also holds a Yachtmaster certificate from the Royal Yachting Association.
-He is a published author of three books and several articles in naval and maritime history.
+He serves as Vice President and Board member for the U.S. Naval Historical Foundation and is also a major supporter of the U.S. Naval Institute.
+Mr. Bollinger is a certificated Commercial / IFR pilot in the U.S., a Private Pilot in Australia and also holds a Yachtmaster certificate from the Royal Yachting Association.
+He is a published author of three books and several articles in the field of naval and maritime history.

 Thomas A. Cross